quantasci/logrip/README.md

 The access_log must be either .txt or .log<br>
 The config_file must be .conf<br>
 An example log and config file are provided.<br>
+After installation you can quickly test logrip by doing: ./run.sh<br>

 ### Generating logs
 Logrip takes a historic server access log as input.<br>